Light on buzzwords and heavy on substance

 An intensive 10-day study abroad trip to Shanghai and Beijing that will illuminate Chinese culture and demonstrate international business practices firsthand.
 You'll learn how cultural differences impact behaviors and business decisions and gain the skills to understand the promise—and potential pitfalls—of doing business in other cultures.

 In the capstone course, it's all about the "big picture."
-Foundations of Strategy brings together the full EMBA curriculum, linking knowledge and applying skills you acquired in prior courses.
-You'll develop a framework to address strategic problems and select the right competitive strategy, while examining strategies of effectiv—and not-so-effective—organizations.
+Foundations in Strategy brings together the full EMBA curriculum, linking knowledge and applying skills you acquired in prior courses.
+You'll develop a framework to address strategic problems and select the right competitive strategy, while examining strategies of effective—and not-so-effective—organizations.
 At the course's end, you'll know how to think, develop, and lead the charge for new strategic initiatives that will enhance your organization's performance.